codio/knowledge/source/instructors/setupcourses/course-revoke-sudo-access.rst

 .. meta::
-   :description: Allowing Teachers to revoke sudo access in students assignments in the course to prevent installatinn of unauthorised software in an asignment
+   :description: Allowing Teachers to revoke sudo access in students assignments in the course to prevent installation of unauthorised software in an asignment

 .. _course-revoke-sudo: